Low Observable Program

 Other aerospace and ship building companies utilize LO technology, and the projected demand for these skills is very high.

-It will depend on when you can obtain your clearance from the DoD.
+If extended an offer, then it will depend on when you can obtain your clearance from the DoD.
 The average wait time for clearance is around 200 days, but can be more depending on individual circumstances.

 If an individual qualifies for WIOA funding then there is no cost to take this program.
 If you do not qualify for the WIOA funding, then you would be responsible for the entire cost of the program.
 We will work with these individuals on a case-by-case basis.